bakalyar/currency_converter_api/README.md

 Drupal 8 module that allows to use the currency converter and rates using different providers.

-##Basic version:

-1(DONE).
-Create configuration form
- - Provider
- - Provider specific settings

-2(DONE).
-Create plugin type 'Currency Converter API Provider'
+##Features:

-3(DONE).
-Create a plugin 'Free Currency Converter API' for free.currencyconverterapi.com
+- Provides plugin 'Free Currency Converter API' for free.currencyconverterapi.com

-4.(DONE).
-Provide a block for converting with allowed currencies and ordering settings.
+- Block for converting with allowed currencies.

-5.(DONE).
-Create caching for some time for currencies rates.

-6.(DONE).
-Provide Travis CI.

-##In the future:
+##TODO list for future:

-1. Add reversed converting in block.
+1. Add reversed converting in the block.
-2. Provide endpoint for converting.
+2. Provide REST endpoint for converting.